Ensono/amido.github.io/docs/publishing_nuget.md

 When attempting to publish, we will get the following response:
 `error: File does not exist (**/*.snupkg).`

 In order to remedy this, we set the `--no-symbols` option.
-The symbols will then need to be published seperately.
+The symbols will then need to be published separately.